goldcoders/goldcoders/README.md

 ![](https://komarev.com/ghpvc/?username=goldcoders)

 - 👨‍💻 I Use of Huawei Matebook 13 running **Archlinux** , A Minimalist Distro Tweaked to my own workflow,See my [Dotfiles](https://github.com/codeitlikemiley/huawei-mb13-dotfiles-archlinux), My Custom [Simple Terminal Build](https://github.com/goldcoders/st) and [Custom DWM Build](https://github.com/goldcoders/dwm).
-I Use it For Penetration Testing and testing New Technology on the Edge.
+I Use it For Penetration Testing and testing New Technology on the Edge. also here is my **[Artix Linux config](https://github.com/goldcoders/artix-dotfiles)** uses KDE and Kronkite (like dwm)
 - 👨‍💻 I Use Macbook Air M1 running **MacOs** , My on the Go Travel Laptop.
 Mainly Used for Developing iOS and MacOS Apps , see my [Mac M1 Dot Files](https://github.com/goldcoders/mac-m1-dotfiles)
 - 👨‍💻 I Use Asus G14 running **Windows** For Developing Android and Windows 10 Apps and at rare times to play games, see my [Windows 10 Dotfiles](https://github.com/goldcoders/windows-10-dotfiles) also my [wsl dot files](https://github.com/goldcoders/dotfiles-wsl)